cvetk0o/docsTest/docs/howTo.md

 Sign In is where a Main Password opens up the vault of secrets and allows access to the Settings When secrets are encrypted, the default password used is this Main password.
 Secrets can be encrypted with alternative password if extra security is required.

-If there is no Main Password or you do not want to use it, click the Plus icon.
-If you want to start over, click the Cross icon - this will delete the Main Password.
+If there is no Main Password enter desired password and click Register button.
+If password allready exist and user wants new password he first needs to be signed in and then it can click on Delete password - this will delete the Main Password.

-If you have set the "Always Keep Logged On" option on the Setting page to Yes then when you open Cyqur, all the icons will be shown and the default page will be the Vault.
+If you have checked the "Keep Logged On" option on the Setting page then when you open Cyqur, all the icons will be shown and the default page will be the Vault.
 However it will not show or store the Main Password as raw text.
 You will need to reenter and it will then be recorded in the text field for future use.

 The setting for keeping logged on is in Settings / Options.
 This ensures all the icons are available when the app is reloaded.